rhodey/tinyraftplus/README.md

 ### Replication groups
 Nodes may be assigned groups to support for example majority replication in CloudA and CloudB

-### Hash chaining
-Hash of previous log entry included in next

 ### BigInt sequence numbers
 Uses JS native BigInt for sequence numbers so you can basically grow to infinity